Professional Member of The International Association of K9 Professionals

-Owner & Senior Trainer
+Owner & Master Trainer

 I have had dogs my entire life.
 I became involved in dog rescue in 2002.
 Through rescue work, I developed great skills for working with challenging dogs.
 Taking on an aggressive foster lead to me participate in intense dog training with a local trainer.
 That became a passion and ultimately led me to leave a 21 year career in corporate America to follow a new dream.
 A dream of helping other people learn how to enjoy their dog.
 Still involved in rescue work and supporting local rescue groups through training programs -- The K9 Coach was born in 2011.

 I won't tell you I have seen it all, because I never cease to be amazed at situations humans have put animals in.
 But I'm also amazed at animal behavior, resiliency, and spirit.
 I am also a life-long student of dog behavior, people and techniques to bring the two together in a happy K9 family.